 Who giveth this woman?

 In our blog, Breaking with Wedding Tradition, we examined the ways in which many couples are throwing away the matrimonial rule book and having a ‘Best Woman’ instead of a Best Man, flower boys instead of flower girls, and grandmothers as bridesmaids and more.
 We’ve also touched on another tradition, that of tossing the wedding bouquet.
-This archaic tradition is one that’s being abandoned – or at least done another way – as is that of being given away.
+This archaic tradition is one that’s being abandoned – or at least done another way – as is that if giving away the bride.

 What else might you do?